MatSim91/Milestone-Project-2-Memory-Game/README.md

 - [Google Fonts:](https://fonts.google.com/) Thanks to Google for providing this huge amount of free fonts on the site.

--

 ## Code

 - [Bootstrap4](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - Bootstrap Library used throughout the project to make it easier using the grid system and pre-maded classes.

 - [Modal pop-up](https://www.youtube.com/watch?v=XH5OW46yO8I) was created with the help of the tutorial.

-- The Memory game was created with the help of on Sandra Israel JavaScript tutorial [Link Here](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript#toc-4-star-rating)
+- The [JavaScript Memory Game](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript#toc-4-star-rating) was created with the help of on Sandra Israel JavaScript tutorial.

 - [Vertical Alignment](https://stackoverflow.com/questions/47334164/how-to-middle-align-the-content-of-the-div-with-height-100vh/47334256) this Stack Overflow post helped with the vertical alignment.